urosevic/stock-ticker/readme.txt

 * Define custom names for companies to be used instead of the symbols
 * Define custom elements as a part of visible value
 * Optional (BETA) Intraday time series for equity.
 Known issues because of 15min timeframe: RANGE and VOLUME are wrong.
 Because indexes does not have VOLUME, so for indexes and currencies TIME_SERIES_DAILY will be used
+* Update quotes on demand by server cron (in case of low or huge traffic website)

 You can set custom template for visible change value.
 Default format is `%company% %price% %change% %changep%`.
 As a macro keywords you can use: